martinlindholdt/engineering-ways-of-working/README.md

 - Technical debt that refers to _Data_ is the responsibility of the architect chapters across Nuuday.

 # Security
-- Each service must register with a CMDB service.
-This service must notify those in the CODEOWNERS file when a vulnerability is discovered on CVE.
+- Each service must be registered with a CMDB service.
+This can be through a push or pull mechanism.
 - All services must use best efforts run with the latest version of dependencies possible to limit security concerns from 3rd party libraries.
 	- Build pipelines must do container scanning - or utilise enforced scanning in the repository.
 Similar scanning is required for non-container pipelines.
-	- Use tools like Snyk or JFrog Xray for scanning as they alert teams after release about vulnerabilities.
+	- Applications should use tools like Snyk or JFrog Xray for scanning as they alert teams after release about vulnerabilities.
 - No manual changes allowed.
 - No elevated privileges allowed on VMs.
-- Use the Nuuday FortiGate firewall.
-- Use network microsegmentation
+- Use docker in ROOTLESS mode when possible.
 - Services must use JWT tokens issues by an IDP.
 Username/password are not permitted.
 - Run HTTPS everywhere.
 - Never put plain text secrets into VCS.
 Ideally use a KeyVault that manage secret lifecycle.
+- Use the Nuuday FortiGate firewall.
-- Use docker in ROOTLESS mode when possible.
+- Use network microsegmentation.

 # Privacy
 - Never log PPI data in log files.
 Use masks to hide data where necessary.
 This is a feature available on most modern logging frameworks.